mahallow/thinkdots/README.md

 # Installation & Details

 This is where things need to be improved.
-You can of course still copy or use these configs, though the instal process is pretty diy.
+You can of course still copy or use these configs, though the install process is pretty diy.

 1. ```sudo dd if=/dev/null of=/dev/sda``` your machine
 2. Download NixOS and make a bootable USB.
 Feel free to use the Gnome version or whatever, what is actually installed is based entirely off of what is in ```/etc/nixos/configuration.nix```